smattymatty/django_spellbook/README.md

 - For each view function, Spellbook creates a URL pattern in the app-specific URL module.
 - For multi-source setups, each app gets its own URL module (e.g., `urls_docs_app.py`).
 - The main `urls.py` in django_spellbook includes all app-specific URL modules with their prefixes.
+- URL patterns incorporate the configured URL prefixes from `SPELLBOOK_MD_URL_PREFIX`, or use defaults if not specified.

 5. Accessing the Generated URLs and Views: